 Please see Kim Chong for copier instructions and supplies.
 A limited amount of supplies are available as they relate to the duties of your graduate assistantship.
-Departmental copiers/scanners are currently housed in the Foreign Language Learning Center in the Humanities Classroom Building.

 GRIEVANCE POLICY

 1. Department of Languages, Literatures and Cultures Grievance Policy

 As indicated below, a student dissatisfied with a grade will not be considered for appeal; this is only a matter between student and instructor.